 (And that doesn’t even include the time I’d need to create my pin images in Canva!)

-So a few weeks later, I started the free trial of Tailwind to see how their tools work.
+So a few weeks later, I created a free Tailwind account to see how it works.

 Tailwind is a scheduling tool that allows you to share and re-share your pins to your boards at regular intervals.

 If you’re not familiar, here’s how Tailwind works step-by-step:

 First, tell Tailwind how many times a day you want to pin.
 They’ll find the perfect time slots when your pins will get maximum exposure.

 - Fill your pinning queue: